pronovic/gha-shared-workflows/README.md

 ## poetry-build-and-test

-This implements the standard build and test process for my Python libraries and utilities.
+Implements the standard build and test process for my Python libraries and utilities.

 Example workflow: